Makio64/img2dds/README.md

 ## Technical note

-The images ~~dimensions need to a power of two : 256x256 / 512x512 / 256x512 / etc..~~ will be resized to the next power of 2 before convert as DDS texture.
+The images ~~dimensions need to a power of two and minimum size is 256 : 256x256 / 512x512 / 256x512 / etc..~~
+If the image is not a power of 2 it will be resized to the next power of 2 before convert as DDS texture.
+If the image is smaller than 256, it will be resized to 256.
+Example : 967x128 -> 1024x256

 The compression of the dds is terrible but on my test I figured out the gzipped version are very close, here my results on 59images with a size from 256 to 2048 (no alpha) :
 - jpegs files optimized (imageoptim) : 12.9mo